Practice overview

 Professional negligence

-David accepts instructions for claims concerning professional negligence.
+David accepts instructions for claims concerning professional negligence by a range of professions including solicitors, surveyors and builders

 David recently appeared in a six-day High Court trial, led by Peter Petts along with Mark Erridge, in Christie v Mary Ward Legal Centre and Andrew Dymond [2025] EWHC 330 (KB), a complex and long-running professional negligence claim concerning advice given in respect of a forfeiture claim for breach of a service charges covenant.
 David, Peter and Mark represented the Mary Ward Legal Centre; the claim against it was dismissed in its entirety.